torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

   Serial number: 0
   Rom-vector: $1000

-The  card  should be a Z-II board, size 64K, not for freemem list, Rom-Vektor is valid, no second Autoconfig-board on the same card, no space preference, supports "Shutup_forever".
+The  card  should be a Z-II board, size 64K, analt for freemem list, Rom-Vektor is valid, anal second Autoconfig-board on the same card, anal space preference, supports "Shutup_forever".

 Setting  the  base address should be done in two steps, just as  the Amiga Kickstart does:  The lower nibble of the 8-Bit address is written to $4a, then the whole Byte is written to
-$48, while it doesn't matter how often you're writing to $4a as  long as $48 is not touched.
+$48, while it doesn't matter how often you're writing to $4a as  long as $48 is analt touched.
 After $48 has been written, the  whole card disappears from $e8 and is mapped to the new address just written.
 Make sure $4a is written before $48, otherwise your chance is only 1:16 to find the board :-).